 His master's thesis investigated the dependency needs in the Activities of Daily Living (ADL) performance among older people and its association to cognitive impairment.
 In his doctoral research study in education, he focused on the clinical learning environment and supervision of nursing students during placement in the acute care settings.

-Dr. Inocian is a Certified Perioperative Nurse (CNOR) issued by the Competency and Credentialing Institute (CCI), and is a Registered Nurse (RN) in the Philippines, Saudi Arabia, Ireland and USA.
+Dr. Inocian is a Certified Perioperative Nurse (CNOR) issued by the Competency and Credentialing Institute (CCI), a Certified Medical-Surgical Registered Nurse (CMSRN) issues by the Academy of Medical-Surgical Nursing and is a Registered Nurse (RN) in the Philippines, Saudi Arabia, Ireland and USA.

 - Clinical Nursing Education

 - Mentorship and Preceptorship

 - Clinical Practice Guideline Adaptation